Algebraic cycles and functorial lifts from $G_2$ to $\mathrm{PGSp}_6$: Introduction

-When $\mathrm{Res}_{s=1} L^S(s,\pi , {\rm Spin})$ is non-zero then (cf. \cite[Theorem 1.3]{Pollack-Shah}) $\pi$ is a weak functorial lift of a cuspidal automorphic representation $\sigma$ of $G_2(\A)$, where $G_2$ is the split form of the exceptional group of type $G_2$.
-Moreover (cf. Proposition \ref{onsimplepoles}), we have Hence the theorem above gives a cohomological formula for the critical value $L^S(1, \sigma, {\rm Std})$. \\
+When $\mathrm{Res}_{s=1} L^S(s,\pi , {\rm Spin})$ is non-zero then (cf. \cite[Theorem 1.1]{Gan-SavinExceptionalSW}) $\pi$ is a weak functorial lift of a cuspidal automorphic representation $\sigma$ of an exceptional group of type $G_2$.
+Moreover (cf. Proposition \ref{equivalences}), we have Hence, up to controlling the value of the archimedean integral at $s=1$, Theorem \ref{IntroTheo1} above gives a cohomological formula for the critical value $L^S(1, \sigma, {\rm Std})$. \\

-Our second main theorem concerns the program of Gross and Savin on rank seven motives of Galois type $G_2$.
+Our second main result concerns the program of Gross and Savin on rank seven motives of Galois type $G_2$.
 The first step towards the conjecture of Gross and Savin was done by Kret and Shin in \cite{KretShin}, where they more generally constructed $\mathrm{GSpin}$-valued Galois representations associated to cohomological cuspidal automorphic forms of symplectic groups.
-Moreover, based on the calculations of \cite{GrossSavin}, they verified (\cite[Theorem 11.1]{KretShin}) that, for suitable automorphic representations of $\PGSp_6$ in the image of the exceptional theta correspondence from the compact form $G_2^c$ of type $G_2$, the image of their Galois representation lies actually in $G_2(\overline{\Q}_\ell)$.
+Moreover, based on the calculations of \cite{GrossSavin}, they verified (\cite[Theorem 11.1]{KretShin}) that, for suitable automorphic representations of $\PGSp_6(\A)$ in the image of the exceptional theta correspondence from the compact form $G_2^c$ of type $G_2$, the image of their Galois representation lies actually in $G_2(\overline{\Q}_\ell)$.
 More precisely, let $\rho_\pi$ be the ${\rm Spin}_7(\overline{\Q}_\ell)$-valued Galois representation attached to $\pi$.
-Assuming that $\pi$ is a theta lift of $\sigma$, we have
+Assuming that $\pi$ is a non-trivial small theta lift of $\sigma$, we have